-7.7 Concerns about a staff member, supply teacher, volunteer or contractor

-If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher as soon as possible.
+7.7 Concerns about a staff member, supply teacher, volunteer or contractor If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher as soon as possible.
 If the concerns/allegations are about the headteacher, speak to the chair of governors.
 The headteacher/chair of governors will then follow the procedures set out in appendix 3, if appropriate.

-If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher as soon as possible.
-If the concerns/allegations are about the headteacher, speak to the chair of the local governing board if they are unavailable the Trust CEO.

-The headteacher/chair of LGB/CEO will then follow the procedures set out in appendix 3, if appropriate.

 Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer or contractor) to the headteacher, report it directly to the local authority designated officer (LADO).

-7.8 Allegations of abuse made against other pupils

-We recognise that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up", as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.

-We also recognise the gendered nature of child-on-child abuse.
-However, all child-on-child abuse is unacceptable and will be taken seriously.

-Most cases of pupils hurting other pupils will be dealt with under our Trust Schools' behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
-This might include where the alleged behaviour:

-- Is serious, and potentially a criminal offence - Could put pupils in the Trust at risk - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes)

-See appendix 4 for more information about child-on-child abuse.
+Where appropriate, the school will inform Ofsted of the allegation and actions taken, within the necessary timescale (see appendix 3 for more detail).
+7.8 Allegations of abuse made against other pupils We recognise that children are capable of abusing their peers.
+Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up" as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.
+We also recognise the gendered nature of peer-on-peer.
+However, all peer-on-peer abuse is unacceptable and will be taken seriously.
+Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
+This might include where the alleged behaviour: Is serious, and potentially a criminal offence Could put pupils in the school at risk Is violent Involves pupils being forced to use drugs or alcohol Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes or semi-nudes) See appendix 4 for more information about peer-on-peer abuse.

-Procedures for dealing with allegations of child-on-child abuse

-If a pupil makes an allegation of abuse against another pupil:
+Procedures for dealing with allegations of peer-on-peer abuse If a pupil makes an allegation of abuse against another pupil:

-- You must record the allegation and tell the DSL, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
-This will include considering Trust transport as a potentially vulnerable place for a victim or alleged perpetrator(s)

-The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate
+You must record the allegation and tell the DSL, but do not investigate it The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate For school actions and further information - See also LPS Peer on Peer Abuse Policy and LPS Child friendly version, Peer on Peer Abuse policy.
+Creating a supportive environment in school and minimising the risk of peer-on-peer abuse We recognise the importance of taking proactive action to minimise the risk of peer-on-peer abuse, and of creating a supportive environment where victims feel confident in reporting incidents.
+To achieve this, we will: